-*The current 20% premium discount is effective through March 31, 2023.
-Although not guaranteed, the Member Disability Income Insurance Plan for ACP members has returned premium discounts for several years.
+*The current 20% premium credit is not guaranteed and subject to change, however, the ACP Member Disability Income Insurance has returned premium credits for several years.

 The premium contributions shown reflect the current rate and benefit structure.
 Premium contributions may be changed by New York Life Insurance Company on any premium due date and any date on which benefits are changed.
 However, your rates may change only if they are changed for all others in the same class of insureds.
 For example, a class of insureds is a group of people with the same issue age.
 Benefit option amounts are not guaranteed and are subject to change by agreement between New York Life and the Trustees of the American College of Physicians, Inc. Insurance Trust.

 Effective Date: You will become insured on the date specified by New York Life Insurance Company provided the first premium contribution has been paid, satisfactory evidence of insurability is submitted, and you are at FULL-TIME WORK on that date.
 If you are not at FULL-TIME WORK coverage will not become effective until you return to FULL-TIME WORK for at least one full day, provided such day is within three months of the date insurance would have been effective and you are still eligible for insurance.